Show relevant topic filters »

 Stage 2: Develop

-Once you have designed your course, you need to start to develop the content and interactions for students.
+Once you have designed your course, you need to develop the content and interactions for students.
 Find resources and technologies to help with your course development process.

 How to develop a hybrid course